Course & Schedule Information

 Note: Courses Numbered 4999 and below are open only to Undergraduate Students

-LDT 2015 Introduction to Instructional Technology 2 Cr.
+LDT 2015 Introduction to Learning Design and Technology 3 Cr.

-An overview of the field of Instructional Technology including career options, academic, practical, and professional preparation.
-Students develop a Plan of Work for their Instructional Technology program.
+Overview of the field of Learning Design & Technology, including career options; academic, practical, and professional preparation.
+Students develop a Plan of Work for their program.
 May be taken prior to admission to Instructional Technology.

 Basic instructional design principles and practices; application of instructional planning including systematic approaches, course goals and objectives, instructional strategies, assessment instruments, media selection, design documents, instructor and participant guides.
 This course satisfies the Writing Intensive (WI) General Education Requirements.

-LDT 3125 Consumer and Program Evaluation for Practitioners 3 Cr.
+LDT 3125 Evaluation Techniques and Tools 3 Cr.

 Consumer-oriented evaluation approaches; evaluation of interactive technologies; essentials of program evaluation in diverse fields; test design and instrument development; full-scope evaluation with emphasis on formative evaluation.